 The APPs follow the personal information lifecycle from collection, to use, to disclosure, to retention, and finally to destruction or de-identification.
 They are not lengthy, but their interpretation can be complex.
-The Privacy Commissioner's Guidelines as to interpretation and operation of the APPs run to over two hundred pages.
+The Privacy Commissioner has issued detailed Guidelines as to interpretation and operation of the APPs.
 Some APPs draw distinctions in their coverage and operation as between organisations and agencies, while others apply alike to all APP entities (organisations and agencies together).
 Some APPs require different and higher standards in relation to the sub-category of personal information that is sensitive personal information.